What is a 1099 Form?

 1099 forms give a clear picture of how much you've earned outside of a traditional employer-employee relationship, helping to ensure accurate tax filings.
 They are particularly important for independent contractors, gig workers, and self-employed professionals who often don’t have taxes withheld from their payments during the year.
 By using a 1099, these individuals can properly account for their income and plan for their tax obligations.

-With digital platforms like Signeasy, companies and freelancers alike can manage their contracts and income agreements more effectively, keeping track of all transactions that may require the issuance or receipt of 1099 forms.
+With digital platforms like Signeasy, companies and freelancers alike can manage contracts and 1099 agreements digitally, keeping track of all transactions that may require the issuance or receipt of 1099 forms

 Common Types of 1099 Forms